 When he or she starts to feel alone and experiences the grief of loss resulting from a broken romantic relationship, they’re going to seek out your attention in a manner that does not commit to anything.

-They’ll reach out for validation and comfort without actually wanting to get back.
+They’ll reach out for validation and comfort without actually wanting to get it back.

 Alternatively, they’ll continue to talk to you until they feel comfortable enough to be alone or let you go.